-Nathaniel Appleton Jr. (1782-1859) was one of Salem’s leading cabinet(furniture)-makers at a time when Salem was famous for the quality of its furniture.
+30 Northey Street is an 1809 Federal Style home that was built for Nathaniel Appleton Jr. (1782-1859), one of Salem’s leading cabinet-makers at a time when Salem was famous for the quality of its furniture.
 Nathaniel Appleton Jr. specialized in the Sheraton style of furniture.
-Some of his works are museum quality pieces.
-The small antique coffee table in our living room is an example of a Sheraton style piece.
-This home dates back to 1809 when Nathaniel Appleton Jr. purchased the land from Merchant Abijah Northey for $748.14.
-The Appleton cabinet-making business prospered, evidently, thru receipts that have survived.
-Between 1760-1820, Salem merchants were the first to sail to the Far East & Africa for trade.
-Salem is the birthplace of the National Guard.
+Some of his works are museum quality pieces such as the small antique coffee table in our living room which is an example of a Sheraton style.

 In 1825, Mr. Appleton expanded his homestead and set up his cabinet-making shop in the lot adjoining the back which ran over to Lemon Street.

 Marriage of Appleton Daughter & Captain Isaiah Woodbury

 In 1832, Susan A. Appleton became the first of the three Appleton daughters to marry.
 Her husband was Captain Isaiah Woodbury, a Salem shipmaster who hailed from Boxford.
 They resided in Salem, here at this house and had two sons.
 Unlike most of his fellow shipmasters, Capt.
 Isaiah Woodbury remained a seafarer, and it proved his undoing: he died at sea in 1844, leaving his widow and two sons.
 They continued to reside here in the family home.
 The Captain’s room is also a nod to Captain Isaiah Woodbury.

 Bridge Street Neck Historic District